What to Read in a Contract? Party-Specific Summarization of Legal Obligations, Entitlements, and Prohibitions: Experimental Setup

-We perform $3$-fold validation of \textsc{ContraSum} for end-to-end summarization by using the best content categorizer and the best importance ranker (RoBERTa-L models).
-Note that the categorizer and the ranker are evaluated at a sentence level whereas the end-to-end summary is produced at a contract level for each of the parties.
-We train the categorizer and the ranker on the other two folds by fine-tuning RoBERTa-L. Each fold contains $5$ contracts in the test set. \\ \textbf{Dataset Pre-processing. } Following~\citet{sancheti2022agent}, we use lexnlp~\citep{bommarito2021lexnlp} to get sentences from a contract and filter the sentences which define any terms (using regular expressions such as, ``means'', ``mean'', ``shall mean'', etc. ) or does not mention any of the parties (mentioned in the form of alias such as, ``Tenant'', ``Landlord'', ``Lessor'', ``Lessee'', etc.). \\ \textbf{Implementation Details. } We use HuggingFace’s Transformers library~\citep{wolf2019huggingface} to fine-tune PLM-based classifiers.
+As mentioned earlier, the two modules are separately trained and evaluated at a sentence- or sentence pair-level.
+However, \textbf{\textsc{ContraSum}} generates \textit{party-specific} summaries at a contract-level.
+Therefore, for evaluating the system for the end-to-end summarization task, we need reference summaries.
+To obtain reference summaries, we need ground-truth category and importance ranking between sentences in a contract.
+Since we collected importance comparison annotations for the same sentences for which \textsc{LexDeMod} provides category annotations, we group the sentences belonging to a category (ground-truth) and then derive the ranking among sentences within a category using the gold importance annotations and BT model (as described earlier) for each party.
+We obtain reference summaries at different compression ratios (CR) ($5\%, 10\%, 15\%$) with a maximum number of sentences capped at $10$ per category to evaluate the output summaries against different reference summaries.
+CR is defined as the \% of total sentences included in the summary for a contract.
+Please note that the reference summaries are extractive. \paragraph{Training Details} We use the RoBERTa-large~\citep{liu2019roberta} model with a binary (multi-label) classification head and fine-tune it on the collected importance dataset (\textsc{LexDeMod}) dataset for the \textbf{Importance Ranker} (\textbf{Content Categorizer}) using binary-cross entropy loss. \paragraph{Implementation Details} We use HuggingFace’s Transformers library~\citep{wolf2019huggingface} to fine-tune PLM-based classifiers.
 The content categorizer is fine-tuned for $20$ epochs, and the importance ranker for $1$ epoch with gradient accumulation steps of size $4$.
 We report the test set results for model(s) with the best F1-macro score on the development set.
 Both the category and importance classifiers are trained with maximum sequence length of $256$ and batch size of $8$.
 For both the classifiers, party conditioning is done with the help of special tokens prepended to the sentence, as this has been successfully used previously for controlled text generation tasks~\citep{sennrich2016controlling,johnson2017google}.
-The input format for the content categorizer is - \textsc{[Party] sentence} and for the importance ranker is - \textsc{[Party] sentence1 $\langle/s \rangle$ sentence2}.
-More details are provided in Appendix. \\ \textbf{Evaluation Metrics. }For the end-to-end evaluation of \textsc{ContraSum}, we use metrics from information retrieval literature and report Precision@k, Recall@k, F1@k, Mean average precision, and Normalized Discounted Cumulative Gain (NDCG)\footnote{We provide details on the metric formulae in the Appendix}.
-Each metric is computed at a category-level for each party of a contract, and scores are averaged across categories for each party and across parties for a contract.\\
+The input format for the Content Categorizer is - \textsc{[Party] sentence} and for the Importance Ranker is - \textsc{[Party] sentence1 $\langle/s \rangle$ sentence2}.
+More details are provided in \ref{subsec:imp}. \textbf{Dataset Pre-processing. } We use lexnlp~\citep{bommarito2021lexnlp} to get sentences from a contract and filter the sentences that define any terms (using regular expressions such as, ``means'', ``mean'', and ``shall mean'') or does not mention any of the parties (mentioned in the form of alias such as, ``Tenant'', ``Landlord'', ``Lessor'', and ``Lessee'').